 These plants don’t get as thirsty as other houseplants but start dropping leaves if they stay too dry or too wet for a longer duration.

-Feed this plant once or twice during the spring and summer season to maintain healthy growth.
+Fertilize your Croton plant once or twice during the spring and summer season to maintain healthy growth.

 For rapid growth, fertilize more frequently with liquid fertilizer.